-Are you looking to surprise your love with a little something extra special today?
-Consider making your very own Chocolate Covered Strawberries.
+Are you looking to surprise your love with a little something extra special on Valentine’s Day?
+Consider learning how to make Chocolate Covered Strawberries.
 They are super simple to make.
-If you can melt chocolate you can make these!
+If you can melt chocolate, you can make these delicious Valentine’s Day treats!

 So I made it my mission to come home and share with you a super simple Chocolate Covered Strawberries recipe.
 PLEASE, I beg you, don’t EVER buy Chocolate Covered Strawberries again after this, OK?!?